wp-plugins/ultimate-ajax-login/readme.txt

 How is this plugin different:

-*   Classic login form and popup login form (jQuery UI based)
+*   Three different templates to choose from: Modal login form, Classic login form and popup login form (jQuery UI based)
 *   24 themes to choose from (jQuery UI based)
 *   Fully customizable: Just copy the template you're using from /templates/ directory in the plugin to the "ultimate_ajax_login" directory in your theme, and modify as you need to.
 *   After a user is logged in, nothing shows up.
 I found this pretty frustrating with other plugins, there was no way to hide things.